Zenhomes GmbH attaches great importance to the protection of your data and complies with the legal provisions at all times.

 We process contract and payment data for the provision of contractual services.

-In addition, we process
+Additionally we process

 – Payment data (e.g., bank details, payment history)

-by our customers, interested parties and business partners for the purpose of providing contractual services, service and customer care, marketing, advertising and market research.
+from our customers, interested parties and business partners for the purpose of providing contractual services, service and customer care, marketing, advertising and market research.

-Administration, financial accounting, office organisation, contact management
+Administration, financial accounting, office organization, contact management

-Business analyses and market research
+Business management analyses and market research

 The analysis of the data available to us is essential for the profitability of our company.